Farewell Aqueduct: June 27-28

 Each $5 ticket includes a commemorative program; a portion of each ticket sold will be donated to the NYRA Foundation.

 Tickets are sold both online and on-track.
-Both cash and card are accepted on-track.
+The ticket booth is on the 1st floor, next to the publication sales desk to the left of the escalators; both cash and card are accepted.
 Event(s) may sell out; day-of ticket sales may not be available.

 June 27 and 28, 2026 at Aqueduct are ticketed race days due to capacity constraints and anticipated high attendance.
 For the safety of all patrons, horsemen, and staff, NYRA is maintaining a strict occupancy limit.